-Oversight
+Oversight and Public Engagement

 During the initial outcome and metric development process, the Results Team will submit a report for each level (department, division, etc.) to the Board of Park Commissioners for input.
 Each report will overview the process used for development and include the outcomes, measures, and goals chosen.

 Each year, the Results Team will compile an annual report that includes measures of progress toward Parks’ high-level outcomes.
 The annual report will include indicators of ultimate outcomes, measures of division-level outcomes, and measures of important program, unit, and section-level outcomes if necessary.
+The annual report, designed to be reader-friendly, will be widely distributed and posted on Parks’ web site.

+Throughout the process to develop performance management measures and on-going through the data collection and assessment phases, Parks will involve the public in the conversation.
+Recognizing the inter-local agreement with the newly formed Seattle Park District calls for the establishment of an oversight committee that has responsibility to review an annual report that includes the assessment of performance measures and expenditure of District funds, they will be included as active participants in the review process.
+Public engagement will occur in the general sphere with the goal of gaining a better understanding of what the public wants, and through the engagement of “friends of” groups, advisory councils and subject area experts who can advise on specific lines of Parks’ business.
+The Park Board’s Accountability and Performance Management Committee will be a continuous contact point, with the full Board engaged at significant points in the development of the performance management system, its continuous operation and on-going communication with City officials and the public.